Your area Not set — showing everywhere

 Longer-form draft.

-During the Holderness Select Board meeting on April 20, 2026, two major issues were discussed that could significantly impact residents' wallets and community safety: property tax equity and university policing.
+During the April 20th Select Board meeting, two significant issues were discussed that directly impact Holderness residents: property tax equity and local policing.

 ← Back to full meeting report